Series FAQ

 A: Unfortunately, it’s not explained how Springwood went from one extreme to the other in such a short period of time.
 The only reference given was that it took Springwood a total of five years to reclaim its former stature, and four of those years were peaceful.

 Regardless, Springwood was beginning to repopulate when Freddy initially returned post Freddy’s Dead.
 Shortly after, the town erased Freddy’s existence—effectively robbing him of power.
-From that point, there was nothing to keep the town from thriving.
+From that point, there was nothing to keep the town from thriving until the events depicted in Freddy vs. Jason.

 Q: What is the deal with the Freddy vs. Jason ending?
 Who won?

-This ending is really open to interpretation.
-Director Ronny Yu stated in many interviews that the winner would be “the one still standing at the end of the film.”
-Supporting Yu’s statements, scriptwriter Mark Swift gave his opinion regarding the winner in an interview for the Friday the 13th: The Website forum:
+Director Ronny Yu has said the winner is “the one still standing at the end of the film,” which points to Jason.
+Supporting Yu’s statements, scriptwriter Mark Swift gave his opinion in an interview for the Friday the 13th: The Website forum:

 “We certainly didn’t want a draw, but we wanted it to end up that both sides could claim some sort of victory.
 But if you want my personal opinion, you gotta give it to the big guy.
 Jason won.”